What are the ballpark costs?

 1: Buy 2+ Pallets

-Buying more than one pallet at a time will lower your per pallet shipping rate substantially.
-Getting a truck to your place can be expensive, but if a truck is already delivering a pallet, the cost of delivery for pallets two + is far less.
+Buying more than one pallet at a time will lower your per pallet shipping rate.
+Getting a truck to your place can be expensive, but if a truck is already delivering a pallet, the cost of delivery for pallets two + can be less.
 Add and remove pallets to your cart to see personalized shipping rates.

 2: Ship to Commercial Address